XanderHorn/visualizeR/README.md

 `maxLevels`: The maximum allowed levels for factor features.
 If this threshold is exceeded the feature will not be plotted.
 Recommended to limit this as it will make plots hard to read.

+`nrUniques`: The number of allowed unique values for a feature before it is automatically changed to a categorical feature.
+If a feature has less than this threshold, the feature will be changed to a categorical feature.

 `ouputPath`: A file path where the plots should be saved in a PDF document.
 If left blank all plots will be displayed in R.

 `outputFileName`: The name of the file containing all the plots.